-The general market situation is the strongest factor that determines your interest rate.
-In 2018, actors that will influence the market in are: the ECB, the key interest rate and the US Federal Reserve (Fed).
+The general market situation is the strongest factor that determines your German mortgage interest rate.
+In 2019, actors that will influence the market are: the ECB, the key interest rates and the US Federal Reserve (Fed).
 All favor a longer-lasting upward trend.

 The ECB’s main role is to ensure price stability in the EU.
 To do so, the ECB uses two tools: the key interest rate and the bond purchase program.

 Current ECB policy